randomvariations/nabu.cpm/cpm3/README.md

 # CP/M 3.0 for the NABU Personal Computer using a simple compact flash adapter

-This repository contains files consisting of a modified rev29 ROM to identify the compact flash card and initialize it in 8-Bit mode, a hard drive image that can be written to the compact flash card, and a bare copy of cpm3.sys with updates to use LBA mode for the hard drive interface which can be copied to a floppy disk in order to access the compact flash card.
+This repository contains files consisting of a hard drive image that can be written to the compact flash card, and a bare copy of cpm3.sys with updates to use LBA mode for the hard drive interface which can be copied to a floppy disk in order to access the compact flash card.
 Additional files are available to create a new drive image from a blank image.

 ### Creating a bootable disk image